-- establishes a legible, connected pedestrian network connecting key destinations; - identifies strategic/historic sites within the City Centre through an interpretive walk; - ensures safety through passive surveillance and active frontages; - augments pavement treatment; - ensures all networks comply with the requirements of the Disability Discrimination Act 1992 to ensure accessibility for all; and - provides visual and physical amenity to pedestrians,
+- establishes a legible, connected pedestrian network connecting key destinations such as the interchange; - identifies strategic/historic sites within the City Centre through an interpretive walk; - ensures safety through passive surveillance and active frontages; - augments pavement treatment; - ensures all networks comply with the requirements of the Disability Discrimination Act 1992 to ensure accessibility for all; and - provides visual and physical amenity to pedestrians,

 There is an opportunity to create a better pedestrian network within the Salisbury City Centre.
-This network should be safe, be surrounded by active land uses, with built form allowing opportunities for passive surveillance.
+This network should be consistent, safe, be surrounded by active land uses, with built form allowing opportunities for passive surveillance.

-Figure 11.2: Key Desired Pedestrian and Bicycle Connections
+Figure 11.3: Key Desired Pedestrian and Bicycle Connections